goldin2008/Note/nlp.md

 Apart from these, when classification systems are deployed in real-world applications, key performance indicators (KPIs) specific to a given business use case are also used to evaluate their impact and return on investment (ROI).

+ When we say “good” dataset, we mean a dataset that is a true representation of the data we’re likely to see in production.
+No single approach is known to work universally well on all kinds of data and all classification problems.
+In the real world, we experiment with multiple approaches, evaluate them, and choose one final approach to deploy in practice.
+While there are many different ways to do the pre-processing, let’s say we want to do the following: lowercasing and removal of punctuation, digits and any custom strings, and stop words.
+CountVectorizer in scikit-learn, which is the implementation of the BoW approach.
+This is not a far-fetched assumption—in industry, we often don’t have the luxury of collecting more data; we have to work with what we have.
+Two typical approaches are oversampling the instances belonging to minority classes or undersampling the majority class to create a balanced dataset.
+Reason 3 in our list was: “Perhaps we need a better learning algorithm.”
+This gives rise to the question: “What is a better learning algorithm?”
+A general rule of thumb when working with ML approaches is that there is no one algorithm that learns well on all datasets.
+A common approach is to experiment with various algorithms and compare them.

+***Using Neural Embeddings in Text Classification*** we discussed feature engineering techniques using neural networks, such as word embeddings, character embeddings, and document embeddings.
+The advantage of using embedding-based features is that they create a dense, low-dimensional feature representation instead of the sparse, high-dimensional structure of BoW/TF-IDF and other such features.

+1. Word Embeddings
+- Loading and pre-processing the text data remains a common step.
+However, instead of vectorizing the texts using BoW-based features, we’ll now rely on neural embedding models.

+2.

 #### NER ####